SteveBeeblebrox/JSION/README.md

 + JSION should work the same on a minified form as it does in an equivalent expanded form.

 ## Planned Features
-+ Question mark as an alias for null or empty arrays and objects.
 + Optimizations (Combine some Regular Expressions that overlap).
-+ Make outermost curly brackets optional if the overall structure is an object (Contains key-value pairs).
-+ Improve trailing comma removal (Allow trailing comma at the end of the file) (Dependent on previous feature).
++ Improve trailing comma removal (Allow trailing comma at the end of the file).